nicholasrobinson/BuddyBox-PPM/README.md

 ### Sample Output Explanation

 The above output indicates the raw output of 9 channels from my JR PCM9xII Tx, represented by the first 9 columns.
-The final column is an incremental sequential packet number.

 ## References